Foreign Direct Investment is understood as any form of direct and indirect investment from a fo...

 In this step, the acquirer company shall give a list of due diligence to the target company.
 This process may take a considerable amount of time as the documents may not be easily available with the target company as it may not be prepared for selling itself.
 Audited financial statements will help a lot as it will depict the true financial position of the company.

-After the due diligence has been completed it may be possible that the acquirer company may be in a position to do bargaining or negotiation in relation to the price demanded by the target company for the acquisition.
-As the process of due diligence will help in finding any major issues which will help in bargaining.
+After the due diligence has been completed, it may be possible that the acquirer company may be in a position to do bargaining or negotiation in relation to the price demanded by the target company for the acquisition.
+The process of due diligence will help in finding any major issues which will help in bargaining.

 In merger new entity comes into existence but in the acquisition, no new entity is formed because the entity is acquired by the existing entity.